 Key Stage 2 (Years 3 to 6)

-We run Ocean Maths workshops for parents/carers from year 2 and year 4 once a term.
-These allow parents to learn about the different ways maths is taught in school and to enjoy learning with their children.
-These workshops have proved to be very popular with both children and their parents/carers (see the Ocean Maths page on this website.)
+Research has shown that when parents and carers display an interest in their children’s mathematical learning then, irrespective of their own mathematical ability, children generally perform better.
+With that in mind we run information workshops for Reception parents at the beginning of the school year.
+In addition to this we run Ocean Maths workshops for parents/carers from year 1 and year 2 once a term.
+These allow parents to learn about the different ways maths is taught in school and to enjoy learning with their children in a relaxed environment.
+The workshops have proved to be very popular with both children and their parents and carers.